 The Melbourne pizzeria was secretly judged against almost 1000 others from across Italy and the globe, and secured both a place among the world's 50 best and reigned supreme over all other pizzerias in Oceania.

 "I am truly honoured, and almost speechless, to be honest," said Di Francesco at the event.
 "Never did I think that my beginnings in pizza as a twelve year old would lead me here."
-He'll be celebrating with local fans, by offering every 400 Gradi diner a free glass of prosecco, until Sunday.

 Other Aussie restaurants named finalists in the Oceania category include Sydney's Verace Pizzeria (Macquarie Park), La Disfida (Ashfield) and The Dolphin Hotel (Surry Hills), along with fellow Melburnian, Guy Grossi's Ombra.